bimdata/documentation-old/doc_sphinx/tutorials/6_users.rst

 A cloud Admin can see every other member of the Cloud, can invite other Users as admin in the Cloud.

-A cloud admin has admin rights on every project on the Cloud.
+By default, the cloud Admin has admin rights on every project on the Cloud.

 A cloud admin can ban any User from the Cloud.

 .. warning::